Recommendation for CEOs: MBOs that Improve Sales and Marketing Efficiency

 I can tell you one thing, Marketing should not be given the entire revenue number just like the VP of Sales!
 As a former VP of Marketing, I totally resented carrying the exact same revenue number as Sales.
 I mean geez, how was I supposed to control the outcome of whether we hit our number or not?
 Certainly my team was responsible for teeing up qualified leads, sourcing deals, and running programs that helped Sales engage and close opportunities.
 But my team was not in a position to close the deals.
 Also we had some other longer term initiatives that supported demand generation but weren’t directly tied to it.
 I think you can hear my frustration.

 Today I strongly believe that Sales and Marketing heads should share complementary objectives to improve the partnership in B2B companies.
 The question is, what should those metrics be?
-And of course, now that we have Full Circle CRM and we can accurately measure marketing performance, I have a different idea than giving Marketing the revenue number.
+And of course, now that we have Full Circle Insights and we can accurately measure marketing performance, I have a different idea than giving Marketing the revenue number.

 First thing to consider is what your company goals are.
 Almost all companies are trying to grow revenue.
 The question is “how”.
 Are you trying to get more deals?
 Increase deal size?
 Or close deals faster?
 Let’s just consider these variables as this question gets very complicated very fast.
 And let’s assume, for example, that your sales channel is unconstrained, you are not trying to enter a new market, and your new deals vs. existing customer sales remains constant.